emqxarchive/emqx-docs-en/source/plugins.rst

 The request's parameter can be customized using the client's Username, IP address, and so on.

 ..
-NOTE:: %cn %dn support is added in the 3.1 version.
+NOTE:: %C %d support is added in the 3.1 version.

 HTTP Authentication Plugin Configuration
 ::::::::::::::::::::::::::::::::::::::::